Also known as:

 Anxiety can usually be managed with psychotherapy, management strategies, self-care or medication in more severe cases.

-With some help, people living with anxiety can learn to understand their disorder, and develop techniques to manage and control it.
+With some help, people living with anxiety disorders can learn to understand their disorder, and develop techniques to manage and control it.
 Some of these techniques include:

 Learning to tell the difference between normal and abnormal feelings of anxiety

-Accepting those normal feelings of anxiety
+Accepting those normal feelings of anxiety or learning to respond differently to feelings of anxiety

 Identifying triggers and dealing with what has created them